kubernetes-sigs/gateway-api/site-src/api-types/httproute.md

 are specified that would result in a response being sent, a 404 error code is returned.

-The following example forwards HTTP requests for prefix `/bar` to service "my-service1" on port `8080` and HTTP requests for prefix `/some/thing` with header `magic: foo` to service "my-service2" on port `8080`:
+The following example forwards HTTP requests for path prefix `/bar` to service "my-service1" on port `8080`, and HTTP requests fulfilling _all_ four of the following criteria

+- header `magic: foo`
+- query param `great: example`
+- path prefix `/some/thing`
+- method `GET`

+to service "my-service2" on port `8080`:
 ```yaml
 {% include 'standard/basic-http.yaml' %}
 ```